 You already know that the government is sexist because the maximum mortgage interest deduction limit stays at $1,000,000 even though both people could have $1,000,000 mortgages.
 It’s beyond me why the government thinks two people who want to marry with $1,000,000 mortgages each, don’t deserve to keep their deductions.
 But at any rate, just be aware that if you can afford such a mortgage, you might want to think of this crucial loss of deduction before you get married.
 With rates averaging 5%-6%, you could literally lose out on tens of thousands in interest deductions!

 DON’T FORGET THE INCOME PHASEOUT KILLER TOO

-If you have an adjusted gross income of over $166,800, your mortgage interest starts to get phased out.
+Back in 2011, if you have an adjusted gross income of over $166,800, your mortgage interest starts to get phased out.
 For every $100 of income over $166,800 you lose $3 of itemized deduction X 33.3% up to a maximum loss of 80 percent of your itemized deductions.
 Talk about another overly complicated rule the IRS/government has implemented.